-In humans and other primates, any of the
+In humans and other primates, a metacarpal is any of the

 five long, cylindrical bones in the region of the palm of the hand.